bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ### <base-href>

-In our index.html file, the angular cli included `<base href="/>`.
-This isn't an Angular specific feature and you can read more about it <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base" target="_blank">here</a>, but it's important to know this is how the Angular router will how to compose URLs - the value in the "href" attribute specifies the base URL for all relative URLs contained in the app.
+In our `index.html` file, the angular cli included `<base href="/>`.
+This isn't an Angular specific feature and you can read more about it <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base" target="_blank">here</a>, but it's important to know this is how the Angular router will how to compose URLs - the value in the `href` attribute specifies the base URL for all relative URLs contained in the app.

 ```html
 <!doctype html>